M.A. in Music Therapy

 Applying to the program

 After applying to the College of Graduate Studies (CGS), you must arrange an audition and interview by emailing Dr. Meadows at email@example.com.
-Learn more about auditions.
+Learn more about applying and auditioning.
 In order to be admitted into the Music Therapy program, students must be admitted into CGS and pass the graduate audition and interview.